 That said, the A6 ranks among the best dog clippers for thick hair.
 While the medium speed is great for medium-sized dogs with semi-thick coats, the 4400 SPM mode will cut through thick coats like butter.
 A truly spectacular set of Oster’s finest!

 Andis EasyClip Pro

-Substantially cheaper than the professional dog grooming clippers listed above, the EasyClip still performs amazing.
+Substantially cheaper than the other best dog clippers listed above, the EasyClip still performs amazing.
 There’s a reason it’s one of the most popular pet clippers on Amazon.
 That said, I have to warn you: it’s intended use is for medium coats.

 The EasyClip is quite light at only 0.9 lbs, and compact too with its size of just 6.88″.
 Sticking to usual Andis dog clippers standards, its hard polymer body is break-resistant and very tough.
 A long 12′ cord ensures you can move around easily for your and your dog’s convenience.

-As you can expect, the rotary motor here is a bit weaker than the previous dog grooming clippers.
+As you can expect, the rotary motor here is a bit weaker than other previous best dog clippers.
 The EasyClip has a single-speed motor with 3700 SPM.
 Not that great for thick hair, but more than good for medium coats.
 Very satisfying considering this model’s price.